GLOBAL MARKETS-Stocks, euro rise on German-Franco crisis pledge

 "We're seeing risk coming back on and that's helping the euro," said Marc Chandler, global head of currency strategy at brown Brothers Harriman in New York.

-The market for U.S. Treasuries was closed in observance of the Columbus Day holiday.
-(Reporting by Wanfeng Zhou, Rodrigo Campos, Matthew Robinson and Robert Gibbons in New York; Writing by Herbert Lash; Editing by Dan Grebler)
+There was no U.S. Treasury bond trading due to a holiday.
+(Reporting by Rodrigo Campos in New York; David Brett, Jan Harvey and Zaida Espana in London; Blaise Robinson in Paris; Writing by Herbert Lash, Editing by Dan Grebler)

 * AURINIA ANNOUNCES APPOINTMENT OF COMPANY FOUNDER, DR. RICHARD M. GLICKMAN, AS ITS NEW CHIEF EXECUTIVE OFFICER